 Pressure injuries can be avoided by adhering to well-established prevention practices, including regular patient repositioning, skin and nutrition assessment, and use of specialty surfaces.
 So why do pressure injuries still occur?
 A major US health system employed the Amplifire training tool to acquire data on what its nurses knew and didn’t know about pressure injury prevention strategies, and to find and fix any misinformation.

-- The variation of knowledge was high, with some nurses quite misinformed and others showing con dent mastery of the topic.
-The most knowledgeable were 100 percent con dent and correct about pressure injuries.
+The variation of knowledge was high, with some nurses quite misinformed and others showing confident mastery of the topic.
+The most knowledgeable were 100 percent confident and correct about pressure injuries.
 The least show that misinformation occupied up to 50 percent of their knowledge

 Confidently Held Misinformation and Implications

-Amplifire found a significant amount of confidently held misinformation (CHM) around nutrition factors, distinguishing pressure injuries and IAD (incontinence Associated Dermatitis), and other environmental factors.
-Download the full case study to learn more:
+Amplifire found a significant amount of confidently held misinformation (CHM) around nutrition factors, distinguishing pressure injuries and IAD (Incontinence Associated Dermatitis), and other environmental factors.
+Complete the form below to download the full case study and learn about the clinical implications.